Malaysian comics: Foreign comics

 In addition to humor magazines, foreign comics were widely popular.
 Comic books from the United States and the United Kingdom, the former colonizer, were readily available, while residents of Chinese and Indian descent imported works from their home countries.
 Popular Chinese comics of the period included Hong Kong's Old Master Q and Chinese Hero as well as Taiwanese works by Tsai Chih-chung and Zhu Deyoung, and classic Lianhuanhua.

 Afte 1981, when Prime Minister Mahathir introduced the Look East policy, human exchange between Malaysia and Japan increased, fueling interest in Japanese pop culture.
 By the late 1980s, pirated copies of Japanese, Taiwanese, and Hong Kong comics began flooding the Malaysian market.
-Although manga entered Malaysia later than Hong Kong and Tiwan due to the limited direct influence from Japan, it quickly gained acceptance.
+Although manga entered Malaysia later than Hong Kong and Taiwan due to the limited direct influence from Japan, it quickly gained acceptance.
 Classic series such as Astro Boy, Candy Candy, and Doraemon became widely recognized, alongside contemporary titles like Akira and Dragon Ball.

 Pirated Malay translations also appeared in the 1990s, openly published by specialized publishers.
 These publications were tacitly ignored by both government authorities and foreign copyright holders, given Malaysia's relatively small market.
 Chinese book rental shops served as the primary distribution channels for these comics.

 Pirated copies hindered the growth of Malaysia's domestic comic industry.
 As of 1984, only a few Malay comic book publishers existed, with typical titles achieving a monthly circulation of approximately 15,000, most of which were short-lived.
 Popular genres included history and adventure, while some publishers drew inspiration from American superhero comics.

-Chinese-language comics in Malaysia were pioneered by Ding Xi, known for his editorial cartoons in the 1970s, and by Zhang Rui Cheng, Huang Yi Qi, and Sen Ling Mu, who established Man Hua Ren Publisher in the 1980s.
+Chinese-language comics in Malaysia were pioneered by Yap Teng, known for his editorial cartoons in the 1970s, and by August King Cheong Swee Seng, Huang Yi Qi, and Sen Ling Mu, who established Active Art Studio in the 1980s.
 By the late 1990s, children's comics such as Gemeilia: Kokko & May rose to prominence.
 However, as Japanese manga grew increasingly influential, Chinese-language comics began to lose momentum.

 In the 1980s, the mainstream newspaper New Straits Times featured a series of columns introducing both domestic and foreign comics, significantly increasing social awareness of the medium.
 The column's author, Daniel Chan, organized Malaysia's first comic convention in 1984.
 This event inspired fans to create Malaysia's first fanzine, APAzine, which paid homage to Marvel Comics.
 It also leads to the opening of specialty stores focusing on U.S. comics, primarily in the suburbs of Kuala Lumpur.
 The popularity of these expensive U.S. comics peaked in the 1990s, with a dedicated group of enthusiasts forming the core of the fan base.